MicrosoftDocs/learn/learn-pr/wwl-data-ai/custom-text-classification/includes/4-exercise-classify-text.md

     code classify-text.ps1
     ```

-3. Open `classify-text.ps1`, and note the top two lines of the script with places for your Language service key and endpoint, as well as your project and model names.
-Replace the placeholders for `$key`, `$endpoint`, `$projectName`, and `$modelName` with your values, and save the file.
+3. In `classify-text.ps1`, note the top two lines of the script with places for your Language service key and endpoint, as well as your project and model names.
+Replace the placeholders for `$key` and `$endpoint` with your resource values (`$projectName`, and `$modelName` should match what you entered above), and save the file.

     > [!TIP]
     > If you don't have these values readily available, navigate to the [Azure portal](https://portal.azure.com?azure-portal=true), find the Language resource you created earlier, and select the **Keys and endpoint** page on the left